 While you may believe that it is the government’s job to protect government information and government assets, it is certainly a business owner’s responsibility to protect its company and employees from the phishing techniques noted above.
 That protection starts with education.
 Learning about the Dark Web, and how it works is a good starting point and a rather hot topic this day and age.
 You can equip yourself with more knowledge as well as your employees by joining us for our upcoming webinar on Thursday, January 23, 2020.
 This will be a great resource for you, as a business owner, as well as your employees.
 Sign up to attend today!

-Hodgson Can Help: Don’t let not knowing be your excuse for falling for these common and frequent schemes of cybercriminals.
+Don’t let not knowing be your excuse for falling for these common and frequent schemes of cybercriminals.
 Here at Hodgson Consulting & Solutions, we specialize in securing data and information loss prevention for companies with multiple locations and/or a remote workforce.
 Contact us to receive a FREE 17-Point Confidential Technology Security Consultation and learn more about our Managed Security Service Plans.
 Contact our office today at 847-906-5005.